Are you wondering where all the best places to visit in Colombia are?

 Book in for a trip to Santa Marta, and we are sure that you will find some amazing things to do.
 This is a city right on the Caribbean Sea and is one of the busiest ports in the country.

-A great starting place for trips to the Lost City of Teyuna in particular.
+A great starting place for treks to the Lost City of Teyuna in particular.
 Definitely, a place to come and visit if you like mountains, too, with the Sierra Nevada de Santa Marta Mountains nearby.

 This amazing national park is one of the most beautiful in all of South America.
 A must, even if only for one day.
 If you are going to go to this part of the world you must come here.